Deep Inventory Management: Re-using Historical Data

 The goal now is to find a policy $a^i_t = \policynot(H_t)$ such that Equation \eqref{eq:proxy} is maximized.
 Besides discrete optimization through a DP, other approaches include optimal control using methods such as Model Predictive Control (MPC) \cite{MPC}, and {\em learning} the policy from data, for example, using Reinforcement Learning (RL).
 RL typically obtains data by acting in a real or simulated environment.
 The key contribution of our work is that rather than assuming parametric forms and simulating the future, we modify historical data to allow us to treat each historical trajectory as one path from a simulation.
-This removes the need to assume parametric forms for quantities such as demand, price, cost - since these are sampled from the true data generating distribution directly.
-Since the historical data from any retailer is usually generated by some policy acting on the world at the time of collection - it needs to be corrected to avoid any off-policy bias.
-For example, historical prices are treated as exogenous variables that are outside of the agent's control (such as price matching etc.) that then become features which can help the RL agent adapt its policy to the natural stochasticity of the problem.
-Demand may be censored for time periods where there was not enough inventory in the actual warehouses \cite{Zeni2001censored}.
-Further policy dependent data issues might be that Vendor Lead Times depend on the size of the order placed, unit costs depend on the size of the order placed, and prices typically vary within a decision epoch.
-Historical data is thus ``on-policy'' only for the old policy, and ``off-policy'' for any algorithm learning a new policy.
+Since the external processes are not functions of our actions, we are able to use the historical data to evaluate {\bf any} policy.
+Our learnability results in Section \ref{sec:fulllearnability} show how this property allows us to make a provable reduction of our IDP to Supervised Learning.

-The purpose of this section is to describe how the data was altered so that it can be treated as coming from a simulator.
-This simulator later interacts with various reinforcement learning algorithms through the OpenAI Gym interface \cite{brockman2016openai}.
-Appendix \ref{app:software} describes the software design of our simulator.
+For example, historical prices can be treated as exogenous variables that are outside of the agent's control (this primarily happens through the mechanism of price matching \cite{janssen2013price}).